rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 0. Verify a hash (SHA) from the website.
 0. Use a utility that can read .iso files.

+0. Skip to <a href="#VerifyInstall">verify Docker install</a>.

 <a name="Docker4Centos"></a>

 ### Install Docker in CentOS #

+   There are two methods for installing Docker on CentOS 7:

+   1. Installing Docker on an existing installation of the operating system.

+   2. Spin up a server with Docker Machine which auto-installs Docker.

 The Docker installation package available in the official CentOS 7 repository may not be the latest version.
 To get the latest and greatest version, install Docker from the official Docker repository.